Movement 4ReorientationDay 277

 Blessed are the pure in heart, for they shall see God.

-If the old life ran on division, you know the particular weariness of it — one face for church and another in private, a set of stated convictions your actual choices quietly contradicted.
+If the old life ran on division, you know the particular weariness of it, one face in public and another behind the door, a set of stated convictions your actual choices quietly contradicted.
 It is exhausting to be several people at once, forever managing which version shows up where, terrified the compartments might leak.
 David hands you the way out, and it is a prayer, not a self-improvement plan: unite my heart.
 He asks God to do the integrating, because a heart cannot stitch itself together by willpower.
 Hear what reorientation is actually offering here.
 Integrity is less about being good than about becoming whole — the inside finally matching the outside, the private person and the public one collapsing into a single, undivided self.
-That is not a heavier burden than the double life; it is the end of one.
-The pure in heart Jesus blesses are not the flawless.
-They are the unhidden — and they are the ones, He promises, who get to see God clearly, because there is no longer a curtain in the way.

 ← Day 276Day 278